 - Implement telematics software

 Leveraging technology, such as telematics systems, is a great and comprehensive way to lower insurance premiums.
-Telematics systems monitor vehicle diagnostics in real-time to provide data on idling, speeding, acceleration, maneuvering, and more.
+Telematics systems monitor vehicle diagnostics in real-time to provide data on hard driving behaviors, including idling, speeding, acceleration, maneuvering, and more.
 You’ll also receive alerts for vehicle issues long before the diagnostic trouble codes (DTCs) appear.

 This data helps you modify driver training and behavior, engage in preventative maintenance more effectively, and even reduce insurance premiums.
 This is possible because telematics devices lower your risk of an accident.
 In essence, the device is seen as a safety measure much like a seatbelt, automatic braking, or an anti-theft alarm.

-Learn more about how telematics devices can reduce costs in your fleet.
+Learn more about how telematics devices can reduce costs for your fleet.
 The team at Azuga is here to help take your fleet to the next level by boosting productivity, improving safety, and providing real-time data.
+Request a demo today.